J

 Future Enhancements

-Potential improvements include:
+Potential improvements for indoor navigation apps include:

 • Real-time collaborative features